Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Conclusion
 ++++++++++

-To address some of the current limitations in documentation accessibility, building and maintaining, we have provided a new documentation framework called Papyri.
+To address some of the current limitations in documentation accessibility, building and maintaining, we have provided a new documentation framework called *Papyri*.
 We presented its features and underlying implementation choices (such as crosslink maintainance, decoupling building and rendering phases, enriching the rendering features, using the IRD format to create a unified syntax structure, etc.).
 While the project is still at its early stage, clear impacts can already be seen on the availability of high-quality documentation for end-users, and on the workload reduction for maintainers.
 Building IRD format opened a wide range of technical possibilities, and contributes to improving users' experience (and therefore the success of the scientific Python ecosystem).
 This may become necessary for users to navigate in an exponentially growing ecosystem.

 Acknowledgments